Foes of market data fee hikes encouraged by SEC scrutiny

 The exchanges said the change was needed because firms could merge, hit the monthly cap sooner, and pay less in fees.

-For context, in September, TD Ameritrade (AMTD.O) bought Scottrade, combining two of the largest online brokerages, both of which use the data.
+For context, in September, TD Ameritrade bought Scottrade, combining two of the largest online brokerages, both of which use the data.

 The SEC said the exchanges did not give enough information on why they were making the fee changes, raising “questions as to whether the changes will result in fees that are fair and reasonable, not unreasonably discriminatory,” the SEC said.

-“The move is seen by many brokers and electronic market makers as an indication that the SEC is focused on reining in the data fees that exchanges collect from their customers,” said Doug Clark, a managing director at brokerage Investment Technology Group (ITG.N), in a note to clients.
+“The move is seen by many brokers and electronic market makers as an indication that the SEC is focused on reining in the data fees that exchanges collect from their customers,” said Doug Clark, a managing director at brokerage Investment Technology Group, in a note to clients.

 Reporting by John McCrank; Editing by David Gregorio